 Finally, some newer research has also found a link between weight and fertility in men.
 Make sure to read it!

-How to improve the odds
+How to improve the odds of getting pregnant

 Did you find all this information scary?
 I think knowing is always better because then you have a chance to actually do something to improve the situation.